Review by Carrie Fernandez

 For many years geography was something that got left out of our homeschool due to an inability to find something easy to teach and easy to learn.
 We tried different curricula and nothing really “worked” for us.
 That is, until now.
 You can imagine my delight when I found something that worked for us that we will be able use all the way through grade 12!
 Just think, a complete, thorough geography program that you only have to buy once!

 The Ultimate Geography and Timeline Guide was chosen by homeschool expert and author Cathy Duffy as on of her “100 Top Picks for Homeschool Curriculum” in the History/Social Studies category.

-The Ultimate Geography and Timeline Guide by Geo Creations has really impressed me with their geography curricula.
+The Ultimate Geography and Timeline Guide has really impressed me with their geography curricula.
 We are not so much of a make it up as you go, crafty type family.
 I don’t necessarily need my hand held, but I want something that is easy to teach and fun to learn.
 I find that this curriculum fits that bill perfectly.
 The Ultimate Geography and Timeline Guide contains everything you will need to teach geography from Kindergarten through grade 12.